docusign/extension-app-data-io-reference-implementation/terraform/README.md

 - Terraform lets you specify your preferred end state for your infrastructure.
 You can then deploy the same configuration multiple times to create reproducible development, test, and production environments.
 - Terraform lets you generate an execution plan that shows what Terraform will do when you apply your configuration.
 This lets you avoid any surprises when you modify your infrastructure through Terraform.
 - Terraform lets you package and reuse common code in the form of [modules](https://developer.hashicorp.com/terraform/language/modules).
 Modules present standard interfaces for creating resources.
 They simplify projects by increasing readability and allow teams to organize infrastructure in readable blocks.
-- Terraform records the current state of your infrastructure and lets you manage state effectively.
+- Terraform records the current state of your infrastructure and lets you manage the state effectively.
 The Terraform state file keeps track of all resources in a deployment.

 ## Using Terraform